 RED THREAD (Laetisaria fuciformis) Pinkish patches from 3 to 15 inches in diameter develop during rainy weather.
 The grass in the patches is pink and dead and contains coral-red masses of mycelium.
 The disease is more common in fescues and grows best from 60 to 70 degrees F.

 SNOW MOLD (Gerlachia nivalis and Typhula spp.)
 Grayish white patches up to 3 feet in diameter.
 Grass blades are collapsed and matted.
 Several different fungi are responsible for snow mold disease.
-Dead areas appear in the turf after the snow has melted.
+Dead areas appear on the turf after the snow has melted.

 PYTHIUM (Pythium spp.)
 Rounded sunken patches up to 1 foot in diameter.
 Leaves appear water-soaked and shiny at first, turning tan when dry.
-White mycelium grows over all leaf tissue, not just dead tissue as in dollar spot.
+White mycelium grows overall leaf tissue, not just dead tissue as in dollar spot.